Chart Color Schemes

 Population growth drivers in Baulkham Hills (West) - Bella Vista are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Baulkham Hills (West) - Bella Vista's population is around 23,551 as of Nov 2025.
-This reflects an increase since the 2021 Census figure of 21,683 people, a rise of 1,868 people or 8.6%.
-The change was inferred from ABS's estimated resident population of 23,086 as of June 2024 and an additional 491 validated new addresses since the Census date.
-This results in a population density ratio of 2,166 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth rate of 8.6% since the 2021 census exceeded both the SA3 area (6.6%) and state averages, marking it as a growth leader in the region.
+Baulkham Hills (West) - Bella Vista's population was 23,451 as of November 2025, an increase of 1,768 people (8.2%) since the 2021 Census which reported a population of 21,683.
+This growth is inferred from ABS estimated resident population figures: 23,086 in June 2024 and an additional 491 validated new addresses since the Census date.
+The population density was 2,157 persons per square kilometer, above national averages assessed by AreaSearch.
+Between 2021 and 2025, Bella Vista's growth exceeded its SA3 area (5.9%) and the state, marking it as a growth leader in the region.
 Overseas migration contributed approximately 80.1% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth for Australian statistical areas, with the area expected to expand by 4,888 persons to 2041 based on latest annual ERP population numbers, reflecting a total gain of 18.8% over the 17 years.
+Growth rates by age group were applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth, with the area expected to expand by 4,888 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 19.3% over the 17 years.

 Frequently Asked Questions - Population